Hardeep Pandhal

 Hardeep Pandhal is a British visual artist.
-His drawings, videos and installations have been exhibited in the UK and internationally.
+His drawings, paintings and installations have been exhibited in the UK and internationally.

 Exhibitions, awards and projects

 Recent solo exhibitions include Ensorcelled English, Goldsmiths CCA, 2020; Confessions of a Thug: Pakiveli, Tramway, Glasgow, 2018; Paranoid Picnic: The Phantom BAME, New Art Exchange and Primary, Nottingham, 2018; Liar Hydrant at Cubitt, London in 2018; Konfessions of a Klabautermann at Gymnasium Gallery, Berwick, commissioned by Berwick Film & Media Art Festival and Berwick Visual Arts in 2017 and Hobson-Jobsonat Collective, Edinburgh in 2015.

 He has been selected and nominated for several award programmes including the Film London Jarman Award, 2018; Drawing Room Bursary Award, 2015; the Catlin Art Guide, 2014; Bloomberg New Contemporaries, 2013; and the Glasgow International Open Bursary, where he presented a solo exhibition, Self-Loathing Flashmob at Kelvin Hall, Glasgow, 2018.

 Recent groups shows include Is This Tomorrow?, Whitechapel Gallery, London, 2019; Transparency, Edinburgh Printmakers, 2019; Jarman Award Show, UK Tour, 2018; Songs for Sabotage, New Museum Triennial, New York, 2018; Nothing Happens, Twice: Artists Explore Absurdity, Harris Museum, Preston, 2016; and The Vanished Reality, Modern Art Oxford, 2016.